 Skip Navigation

-Location Closure The Northwood Branch will be closed beginning Monday, April 21 for HVAC replacement.
+Location Closure The Hamilton Branch will be closed beginning Monday, June 16 for facility improvements.

-Location Closure The Forest Park, Washington Village, Reisterstown Road, & Brooklyn branches are closed for facility improvements.
+Location Closure The Govans, Forest Park, Washington Village, Reisterstown Road, Brooklyn, Northwood, & Herring Run branches are closed for facility improvements.
 Learn more here.

-Holiday Closing All Pratt Library locations will be closed Friday, April 18 in observance of Good Friday.
+Holiday Closing All Pratt Library locations will be closed Thursday, June 19 in observance of Juneteenth.

 Program Information